TianYe00/dsp/01-install.md

->> Python 3, because it is up to date and I believe other platforms which are still using Python 2 will update soon.
+>> Python 3, because it is up to date and other platforms which are still using Python 2 will update soon.